levilindsey/hex-grid/example/data/space-debris/description.md

 - A user-controllable ship flying through space and shooting asteroids!
 - Rendering lat-long spherical textures over [tessellated][tesselation] icosahera.
 - A post-processing [bloom][bloom] shader.
-- A ton of cool features in supporting libraries--notably:
-  - [grafx][grafx]: A 3D graphics framework for WebGL.
-  - [physx][physx]: A physics engine with 3D rigid-body dynamics and collision detection (with impulse-based resolution).

 [gamex]: https://github.com/levilindsey/gamex